chartjs/chartjs-plugin-annotation/README.md

 # chartjs-plugin-annotation.js

 [![CDNJS version](https://img.shields.io/cdnjs/v/chartjs-plugin-annotation.svg)](https://cdnjs.com/libraries/chartjs-plugin-annotation)

-An annotation plugin for Chart.js >= 2.4.0
+An annotation plugin for Chart.js >= 3.0.0

+For Chart.js 2.4.0 to 2.9.x support, use [version 0.5.7 of this plugin](https://github.com/chartjs/chartjs-plugin-annotation/releases/tag/v0.5.7)

 This plugin draws lines and boxes on the chart area.